1

 How much do fraud recovery coordinator jobs pay per hour?

-As of Jun 16, 2026, the average hourly pay for fraud recovery coordinator in the United States is $20.27, according to ZipRecruiter salary data.
+As of Aug 17, 2026, the average hourly pay for fraud recovery coordinator in the United States is $20.27, according to ZipRecruiter salary data.
 Most workers in this role earn between $17.31 and $22.60 per hour, depending on experience, location, and employer.

-What does a recovery coordinator do?
+What does a fraud recovery coordinator do?

-What are the key skills and qualifications needed to thrive as a Fraud Recovery Coordinator, and why are they important?
+What are the key skills and qualifications needed to thrive as a fraud recovery coordinator, and why are they important?

 To thrive as a Fraud Recovery Coordinator, you need a solid understanding of fraud detection, investigative procedures, and banking or financial regulations, often supported by a relevant degree or experience in finance, law, or criminal justice.
 Familiarity with case management systems, fraud detection software, and compliance tools is typically required.
 Strong analytical thinking, attention to detail, and effective communication skills help you collaborate with stakeholders and resolve cases efficiently.
 These competencies ensure accurate identification and recovery of fraudulent transactions while maintaining regulatory compliance and minimizing financial losses.